justtheimpaler/k2/maven/git-releases-using-maven.md

 - Then, it will switch versions and tag the repo.
 That is:
     - a) Will remove the `-SNAPSHOT` part of the version in the pom.xml file and will commit and push this change to the repository
     - b) Will create a Git tag with in the form of `application-version` (as in "myapp-4.3.15").
 No SNAPSHOT here.
-    - c) Will increase the version number to the next snapshot version (as in "4.3.16-SNAPSHOT") and will commit this change to the git repository.
+    - c) Will advance the version number to the next snapshot version (as in "4.3.16-SNAPSHOT") and will commit this change to the git repository.
 The patch moved from 15 to 16 now.

 That's it.